jaxyfury/Ambariops/docs/DEVELOPER_GUIDE.md

 #### `packages/api`
 *   **Purpose**: Manages the application's data and AI layers.
 *   **Key Files**:
-    *   `src/mocks/handlers.ts`: Contains mock API handlers using **Mock Service Worker (MSW)** that simulate a real backend.
-This is crucial for independent frontend development.
+    *   `src/client.ts`: The centralized API client used by both `home` and `web` apps to communicate with the backend.
-    *   `src/ai/flows/`: This is where the server-side AI logic is defined using **Google's Genkit**.
-It includes flows for summarizing cluster health and suggesting troubleshooting steps.
+    *   `src/ai/`: This directory contains all the server-side AI logic built with **Google's Genkit**.
+        *   `genkit.ts`: Initializes and configures the Genkit instance with the necessary plugins (like `googleAI`).
+        *   `flows/`: Contains individual files for each AI-powered feature, such as summarizing cluster health.

 #### `packages/lib`
 *   **Purpose**: A foundational library for shared, non-React code.